bactkinson/Plume_Detection_with_DBSCAN/README.md

 To address plume detection in time series, we recast the problem as an anomaly detection problem and visualize plumes as anomalies scattered outwards from an n-dimensional origin.
 A graphical example of this concept is provided here:

 ![DBSCAN_Example](/Misc/DBSCAN_Illustration.png)

+One could constrict their analysis to these identified anomalies to understand source impacts on generated mobile measurements.